niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - Removing properties and types
 - Renaming properties and types
 - Removing a property from a type
+- Changing the sequence of a property in a type
 - Changing the type or substitution group of a property
 - Changing the parent or base type of a type
 - Changing or removing enumeration or other facet values on a type